My 28 Days as a Lyft Driver in Las Vegas (Part 1)

 Other than politics, music is something that divides us the most.
 We don’t listen to people different than ourselves and certainly don’t like their music.
 I plead guilty to this also.

 I’m astounded that many rideshare drivers selfishly play what they want to hear, which passengers are then forced to endure like helpless hostages.
 Since so many drivers are young, they tend to play rap and techno music.
 I hear that a lot in the airport queue.
 Some passengers also reveal to me that many trips were insanely annoying only because drivers played their shit music with the boom box blasts and warbling autotune voices.
 I have no idea what possesses these clowns to force that garbage on paying customers.
 Maybe that’s why some drivers receive negative star ratings, which is the direct feedback and rating attached to every driver’s permanent record.
-Five stars is great.
+Five stars are great.
 One star is a disaster.
 Although it shouldn’t really matter, I want to get five stars from my riders.

 I installed Pandora from Day One through the car’s audio sound system.
 I then programmed a link to the John Coltrane station at the perfect decibel level of 7.
 Just loud enough to hear and enjoy, but yet not too loud.
 The Coltrane station is outstanding as background music and even becomes a conversation starter.
 Cannonball Adderly, Herbie Hancock, Charlie Bird, Dizzy Gillespie, Miles Davis…..all the jazz greats become the soundtrack of my day as a Lyft driver.